SeaQL/seaql.github.io/Blog/blog/2024-07-01-graphql-support-with-loco-seaography.md

 ## Setting up SeaORM Entities for Seaography

-Seaography support relational query by defining `RelatedEntity` to relate one entity with another.
+Seaography Entities are basically SeaORM Entities with some additions.
+They are fully compatible with SeaORM.

-You can do it manually, or with the help of `sea-orm-cli`
+You can generate Seaography Entities by using `sea-orm-cli` with the extra `--seaography` flag.

 ```sh
 sea-orm-cli generate entity -o src/models/_entities -u postgres://loco:loco@localhost:5432/loco_seaography_development --seaography